BCCheungGit/Weelrn/README.md

 ```
 4. Run the program

+You may need to change environment variables, currently they are set up for the production environment.
+I have other keys for the live version [https://weelrntest.discourse.group/](https://weelrntest.discourse.group/)

 ---
 ## Set-up using Docker and Ubuntu/Linux based system
 In Ubuntu, install docker using the following linux commands.